-A rear-end accident lawyer Trenton, NJ, trusts can confirm that this is the most common of all car accident scenarios.
-Whether rear-end collisions occur at low speeds in a parking lot or at high speeds on the freeway, it can lead to devastating injuries as well as significant property damage.
+Davis & Brusca is the rear-end accident lawyer Trenton, NJ turn to for results.
+We know that rear-end hits are the most common of all car accident scenarios and can cause injury even at low speeds (such as in parking lots).
+High velocity impacts, such as freeway crashes, often cause devastating injuries as well as significant property damage.
 It is partially for this reason that it is important to connect with an auto accident lawyer Trenton, NJ residents trust as soon as you possibly can following a collision.
 Working with the team at Davis & Brusca will allow you to understand your legal options in the wake of a crash so that you can make an informed decision about how you and your family would like to proceed in pursuit of any compensation you may be entitled to.

 Most Common Injuries in a Rear-End Accident

-The driver in the leading car is most likely to suffer injuries in most cases.
+The driver in the “target” car (the one hit) is most likely to suffer injuries in most cases.
 These often include: